 As a former clerk of the Connecticut Appellate Court and legal intern at the United States District Court in Bridgeport, Wilson offers his unique perspective and sharp writing skills to help his clients navigate through all levels of the Connecticut judicial system.
 Through his work at the Quinnipiac University School of Law Civil Justice Clinic, Wilson represented underserved clients in various post-conviction proceedings including petitions for habeas corpus and motions to correct illegal sentences.
-Passionate about election reform and voting rights, as a law student Wilson testified in front of the Connecticut General Assembly in support of felony disenfranchisement reforms.
-He also advocated for the abolishment of prison gerrymandering in Connecticut in his publication in the Quinnipiac Law Review, where he served as a publication editor.
+Passionate about election reform and voting rights as a law student, Wilson testified in front of the Connecticut General Assembly in support of felony disenfranchisement reforms.
+As a former publication editor for the Quinnipiac Law Review, Wilson has also advocated for the abolishment of prison gerrymandering in Connecticut.

 - Connecticut Appellate Court, Clerk to Judge Bishop, Justice Harper, Justice Palmer, Judge DiPentima, Judge Bear, 2020-2021

 Quinnipiac University School of Law, J.D., summa cum laude, 2020

 Honors & Awards

 Academic Achievement Awards, 2020: Academic Excellence Award, Outstanding Legal Scholarship, Superior Classroom Performance, Excellence in Clinical Legal Education

 - Prison Gerrymandering Reform in ConnecticutQuinnipiac Law Review, 2020